Can I Get a Hardship License

 4.)
 Complete any other terms or conditions specified by the safety council (usually these conditions require the applicant to show proof that they have completed the original court-ordered alcohol evaluation and treatment, if recommended, possess a valid photo ID, and to have a recent “revocation/conviction” report from the clerk of court reflecting that no other driving related offenses have occurred during the revocation period).

-The Florida Legislature has limited the ability of some individuals with multiple DUI convictions to qualify for a restricted license during their suspension period.
-For example, if you have been convicted of a fourth DUI and suffered a lifetime driver’s license revocation, you are not eligible for a restricted license of any kind.
-Likewise, if you lost your license for DUI Manslaughter and have a prior DUI conviction, DHSMV, by law, cannot provide a hardship license to you.
+The Florida Legislature has limited the ability of some individuals with multiple DUI convictions to qualify for a hardship license during their suspension period.
+For example, if you lost your license for DUI Manslaughter and have a prior DUI conviction, DHSMV, by law, cannot provide a hardship license to you.

 How the DUI Special Supervision Services Program Works